latexstudio/BeamerUA/README.md

 * Convert and rename them following the currently employed convention in the `Images` subfolder (`svg`s aren't strictly required, but nice to have nonetheless).
 * Prosper.

-If you need the IWT logo or want me to add another group's logo myself because the above instructions are Chinese to you, feel free to open an issue here or email me for help.
+If you want me to add another group's logo myself because the above instructions are Chinese to you, feel free to open an issue on github or email me for help.